analsec/hashcatbenchmark/README.md

 # Hashcat Benchmark GPU's
-benchmark in hashcat for diferents gpu's
+Benchmark in Hashcat for diferents GPU's

 # How to collaborate
 ```